bytecodealliance/regalloc2/doc/FASTALLOC.md

 1. During processing, the allocation of a VReg at any point in time as indicated in `vreg_allocs` changes exactly twice or thrice.
-Initially it is set to none.
+Initially, it is set to none.
 When it's allocated, it is changed to that allocation.
 After this, it doesn't change unless it's evicted or spilled across a block boundary;
 if it is, then its current allocation will change to its dedicated spillslot.
-After this, it doesn't change again until it's definition is reached and it's deallocated, during which its `vreg_allocs` entry is set to none.
+After this, it doesn't change again until its definition is reached and it's deallocated, during which its `vreg_allocs` entry is set to none.
 The only exception is block parameters that are never used: these are never allocated.